Information on this page will change as decisions are made by the federal government.

 Temporary Protected Status (TPS) allows individuals from certain countries to remain in the United States if it is unsafe for them to return to their home country due to a humanitarian emergency there.
 For example, the federal government may designate a country for TPS if there is an armed conflict (e.g., civil war) or a natural disaster (e.g., earthquake).
 TPS enables recipients to work in the United States lawfully, and protects them from deportation as long as the TPS designation is in effect.

-Countries come up for TPS re-designation at 6-18-month intervals, at which point the federal government again makes a determination about whether a given country can absorb its returning nationals safely.
+In order to receive TPS, applicants must prove that they have lived continuously in the United States since a date specified by the federal government.
+Countries come up for TPS re-designation at 6 to 18-month intervals, at which point the federal government again makes a determination about whether a given country can absorb its returning nationals safely.

-Which countries are currently designated for TPS?
+The countries currently designated for TPS include:

 Is the Temporary Protected Status program ending?

 The TPS program is still in effect.
 However, the Trump Administration has voiced its intent to limit or end TPS for some countries.
 This means some TPS holders may lose lawful status and their ability to work lawfully, and may become at risk of being deported.

 Each country has a different expiration date for TPS.
 The federal government is required to announce a determination at least 60 days before the expiration date of TPS for a given country.

 The federal government is expected to make announcements about the future of TPS for individual countries in the coming weeks and months.
 By law, the determinations must be made on a country-by-country basis.
 It is important for you to track when your TPS is set to expire.
 If you currently have TPS, you will have lawful status and work authorization until the date on which your TPS expires.

 Where can I find out more about changes to TPS?